MSR Form explanation to the column: Current Diagnostic Monitoring

 Because both top failures are rated S=10, they are listed in the upper part of the MSR form.
 If the S ratings are missing, the field for secured failure effect(s) remains empty.

-In the lower section of the MSR Form, 9 columns are reserved for the risk analysis (step 5) and 13 columns for optimization (step 6).
+In the lower section of the MSR Form, a number of columns are reserved for the risk analysis (step 5) as well as for optimization (step 6), depending on how you select your display options.
 Above the selected cell “Current Diagnostic Monitoring“, you can see the icons , or .
 The icon opens up a help page for MSR forms (using right-click).
 For an empty cell, the icon indicates that an error detection is needed there.
 For a filled cell, the icon indicates that an error detection exists here that also exists and is linked in a failure net but is not linked to a detection action in the action group “Customer operation“.
 However, these links are absolutely necessary for these error detections to appear in the correct place in the MSR form.
 In the example, this applies to the current error detection (step 5) “Error detection: none” and the error detection still to be implemented (step 6) “Plausibility check between motor current and Hall effect sensor”.

 If you do see the icon in the cell “Current Diagnostic Monitoring” but not the icon, please use the context menu on the error detection in the MSR Form and select the option “Derive actions for customer operation” to create a link to a detection action created during this process.
 If this is done correctly, the following icon will appear in the selected cell: .
 At the same time, and the failure net link is responsible for this, an initial state is created for the direct cause of the error detection, namely “Signal of Hall effect sensor to ECU is not transmitted”.
 This has the action group “Customer operation” which contains the newly created detection action.